bellmit/Diskuv-Communicator-v1-Server/diskuv-changes/README.md

   A similar mitigation is that Alice and Bob must have explicitly "friended" each other.

 - **TM2**: Chuck has possession of Bob's phone for several minutes.
-  Alice and Bob are Diskuv survivors.
-Alice is one of the people that Chuck has assaulted.
-And Alice and Bob are friends who are in each other's phone contacts and both have the Diskuv application, so Alice knows that Bob is a Diskuv survivor and Bob knows Alice is a Diskuv survivor.
-Chuck opens Bob's Diskuv Communicator application and sees that Alice is a Diskuv survivor.
+  Alice and Bob are Diskuv peers.
+Alice does not want Chuck knowing Bob is a peer.
+And Alice and Bob are friends who are in each other's phone contacts and both have the Diskuv application, so Alice knows that Bob is a Diskuv peer and Bob knows Alice is a Diskuv peer.
+Chuck opens Bob's Diskuv Communicator application and sees that Alice is a Diskuv peer.
 Now Alice is on Chuck's radar.

   Vulnerability: With default Signal client settings, anyone with access to the phone can access the Signal messages.

   Mitigation: Enforce Android and iOS fingerprint/PIN locking before allowing access to Diskuv Communicator.
   Mitigation: Reduce blast radius by not keeping all messages forever on phone.

 ## User Facing Changes

 - Safety Goal, **TM1**: All communication with a